Christmas Dinner Prayer For Family

 Thank you for giving us families.
 We are so blessed to have each other and we love spending Christmas together.
 Please help us to have a wonderful dinner tonight, full of love and joy.
 Help our children feel loved and appreciated, and bless our relationship in general.
 Thank you for being with us every step of the way.
 Amen

-READ: Powerful Prayer To St Joseph
+READ: Prayer To Move On

 Thanksgiving dinner prayer